 Some grocery shops prohibit customers from getting their reusable shopping bags during this pandemic.
 This measure has been taken to avoid the risk of contamination of the virus since many people handle these bags in different conditions; some could even be the carrier of Coronavirus.
 However, both the CDC and WHO have revealed that there is no evidence to prove the spread of Coronavirus through reusable bags.
 So far, the best known way to mitigate the spread of COVID-19 is by cleaning and disinfecting everything after coming home from outside.
 Make sure you wash your hands after you have finished segregating all your groceries.

 How to wash reusable bags?

 Wash your bags with a mild detergent.
 Alternatively, you can use disinfecting wipes.
 Insulated polyester fiber or nylon bags should be cleaned with antibacterial or disinfecting wipes.
 Avoid using harsh soaps on woven reusable bags.
 Most reusable cotton and jute shopping bags are machine-washable, but you should see the care label beforehand.
 After washing, make sure you dry the bags at room temperature before using it again.
 It is always a good practice to use separate bags for raw meats, seafood, cereals and vegetables/fruits.

-It appears as if the war against COVID-19 is going to be a prolonged one, until we find a cure or vaccine.
 As scientists all over the world research how Coronavirus spreads on different surfaces, it might take a while to get concrete answers about the possible transmitting mediums.
 In the meantime, it is important to practice social distancing while you are outside, wear masks and wash hands often.
 Stay at home as much as possible and go out only if it is necessary, and follow the recommendations discussed in this article to reduce your risk of infection through shoes, clothes, and bags.